arangodb/arangodb/Documentation/RefManual/JSModuleInternal.md

 Internal Module {#JSModuleInternalIntro}
 ========================================

-The following functions are used internally.
+The "internal" module implements functions required internally by arangodb.
+You should normally not need these functions unless you are extending ArangoDB itself.

 @anchor JSModuleInternalExecute
 @copydetails JS_Execute